YongoDavid/My-DropBox/README.md

 7. Still having hosting issues with this project(Resolved)
 8. Dropbox back to working , i am making UI updates now.
-Home , Files , and folder update is going well. major thing left is to alight then files table properly.
+Home , Files , and folder update is going well. major thing left is to alight the files table properly.

-cccc3b8fc1d1ecbb0df18dd05c20c578c8aa9909